derak-isaack/FedML/README.md

 > Malaria remains a persistent health crisis, particularly in **remote African regions** where:

-- ❌ Diagnostic labs are scarce
+- ❌ Diagnostic labs are scarce in deep remote settings.
-- ❌ Trained personnel may be unavailable
+- ❌ Scarcity of trained and certified labaratory personnel.
 - ⚠️ Misdiagnoses are common—especially with low parasite loads or poor-quality blood smears

 ---